coder/coder/docs/cli/coder_speedtest.md

 ### Options

 ```
   -d, --direct             Specifies whether to wait for a direct connection before testing speed.
+      --direction string   Specifies whether to run in reverse mode where the client receives and the server sends. (up|down) (default "down")
   -h, --help               help for speedtest
-  -r, --reverse         Specifies whether to run in reverse mode where the client receives and the server sends.
   -t, --time duration      Specifies the duration to monitor traffic. (default 5s)
 ```

 ### Options inherited from parent commands